ibexa/documentation-developer/docs/guide/permissions.md

 A `Section` Limitation can be used similarly, but a Section does not have to belong to the same subtree in the content structure, any Locations can be assigned to it.

 If you add a `Node` Limitation and point to the same Location, the User will be able to publish content directly under the selected Location, but not anywhere deeper in its subtree.

-Note that when a Policy has more than one Limitation, all of them have to apply, or the Policy will not work.
-For example, a `Location` Limitation on Location `1/2` and `Subtree` Limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
-If you want to combine more than one Limitation with the *or* relation, not *and*, you can split your Policy in two, each with one of these Limitations.

 #### Manage Locations